npr99/URSC645/contributing.md

 The following steps are a guide to help you contribute in a way that will be easy for everyone to review and accept with ease :sunglasses:.

-### 1. Comment on an [existing issue](https://github.com/alan-turing-institute/the-turing-way/issues) or open a new issue referencing your addition
+### 1. Make a Comment

+Add a comment on an [existing issue](https://github.com/alan-turing-institute/the-turing-way/issues) or open a new issue referencing your addition

 This allows other members of _URSC 645_ team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.